-In terms of the relationship between air quality and health, it is possible to observe a correlation between the recorded health issues within the borough and presence of AQMAs.
+In terms of the relationship between air quality and health, as highlighted in the Thurrock Air Quality & Health Strategy Evidence Base report (October 2015), it is possible to observe a correlation between the recorded health issues within the borough and presence of AQMAs.
 For example, declared AQMAs in areas such as Tilbury Riverside and Thurrock Park Way alongside West Thurrock and South Stifford have above average incidences of lung cancer within their populations.
 Similarly, West Thurrock, South Stifford, Purfleet, Aveley and Tilbury - all of which include one or more AQMAs - had extremely high emergency admissions for Chronic Obstructive Pulmonary Disorder (COPD).